accetto/xubuntu-vnc-novnc/README.md

 Additional components and applications can be easily added by the user because **sudo** is supported.

+Check this [README][this-github-readme-xubuntu-vnc-novnc] file for more information.

+#### [xubuntu-vnc-novnc-chrome][this-github-xubuntu-vnc-novnc-chrome]

+Contains resources for building [accetto/xubuntu-vnc-novnc-chrome][this-docker-xubuntu-vnc-novnc-chrome] images with the [Google Chrome][chrome] web browser.

+Check this [README][this-github-readme-xubuntu-vnc-novnc-chrome] file for more information.

 #### [xubuntu-vnc-novnc-chromium][this-github-xubuntu-vnc-novnc-chromium]

 Contains resources for building [accetto/xubuntu-vnc-novnc-chromium][this-docker-xubuntu-vnc-novnc-chromium] images with the open-source [Chromium][chromium] web browser.

+Check this [README][this-github-readme-xubuntu-vnc-novnc-chromium] file for more information.

 #### [xubuntu-vnc-novnc-firefox][this-github-xubuntu-vnc-novnc-firefox]

-Contains resources for building [accetto/xubuntu-vnc-novnc-firefox][this-docker-xubuntu-vnc-novnc-firefox] images with the current [Firefox Quantum][firefox] web browser.
+Contains resources for building [accetto/xubuntu-vnc-novnc-firefox][this-docker-xubuntu-vnc-novnc-firefox] images with the current [Firefox][firefox] web browser.

 Several variations are available, including the one supporting easy pre-configuration and copying of personal Firefox user preferences.

 The images are streamlined and simplified versions of my other images [accetto/ubuntu-vnc-xfce-firefox-plus][accetto-docker-ubuntu-vnc-xfce-firefox-plus] and [accetto/ubuntu-vnc-xfce-firefox-default][accetto-docker-ubuntu-vnc-xfce-firefox-default].

+Check this [README][this-github-readme-xubuntu-vnc-novnc-firefox] file for more information.

 #### [utils][this-github-utils]